apache/spark/README.md

-Flux
+Airflow
 ====
-Flux is a system to programmaticaly author, schedule and monitor data pipelines.
+Airflow is a system to programmaticaly author, schedule and monitor data pipelines.

 [Documentation](https://readthedocs.org/dashboard/flux-data-pipelines/)